-OLSP took full advantage and on 25 minutes McDevitt scored a try close to the posts and converted it himself, after some close support play by the forwards.
+OLSP took full advantage and on 25 minutes McDevitt scored a try near to the posts and converted it himself, after close support play by the forwards.

 On half time fast recycled ball allowed Jamie McConville in at the left corner.
 McDevitt added the points with a fine conversion from far out, to leave the half time score 17 – 0 in OLSP’s favour.

 Conditions worsened and play was literally stuck for long periods between the ’22s’.
 Eventually on 25 minutes a OLSP break out saw Cian Fitzsimons break a number of attempted tackles to score near the posts, McDevitt adding the extras.

 With the last play of the game, a sweeping move from deep in their own half, saw McConville run in unopposed from 50 metres to score under the posts.
 McDevitt kicked the conversion to give OLSP a 31 – 0 victory.

 Finally it stopped raining as the final whistle blew!
 Both teams must enjoyed a hot shower after playing in such energy sapping conditions.